KithmiKavi/KithmiKavi/README.md

 ## 🐾 Github Footprint

 ⚡I am passionate about sharing my knowledge with others.
-This is why I share most of my work on Github for others to see.
-My hope is that some day someone will find my work useful.
+This is why I share most of my work on GitHub for others to see.
+My hope is that someday someone will find my work useful.

 ![Github Metrics](/metrics/metrics.plugin.base.svg)